w3f/polkadot-wiki/docs/learn/learn-balance-transfers.md

 :::

-If you directly import your Parity Signer account to Polkadot-JS Apps, you will see a pop-up window with a QR code and a camera window, as shown below.
+If you directly import your Parity Signer account to Polkadot-JS UI, you will see a pop-up window with a QR code and a camera window, as shown below.
 Open the QR scanner on Parity Signer and scan the QR code.
 You may be prompted to enter your PIN to sign the transaction.
 The signed extrinsic will then be available as a QR code that needs to be shown in front of your computer's camera (as shown in the red square window shown to the right in the screenshot below).

 ![Companion transfer](../assets/accounts/signer-transaction.png)

-If your account was setup on [Parity Signer Companion](https://parity.link/signer-companion) instead of Polkadot-JS Apps, you will see a pop-up window with a QR code, as shown below for this transaction.
+If your account was setup on [Parity Signer Companion](https://parity.link/signer-companion) instead of Polkadot-JS UI, you will see a pop-up window with a QR code, as shown below for this transaction.

 ![Companion transfer](../assets/accounts/companion-transfer.png)